BushtalkRadio/BushtalkClient/README.md

 * **[Bushtalk Radio client](https://flightsim.to/file/7898/bushtalk-radio-client-audio-tours-from-your-cockpit)** - The client is needed to upload your airplane location to our server.
 This is what allows us to automatically play the audio tour based on your in-game location.
 Drag and drop the folder into your Community folder.

-* **[Bushtalk Radio Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** (OPTIONAL) - This addon allows you to see all of the custom POI markers in-game.
-This file will be updated monthly to include all of the landmarks and POIs submitted on the Bushtalk Radio website.
+* **[Bushtalk Radio Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** (OPTIONAL) - This optional addon allows you to see all of the community POI markers in-game.
+This file will be updated monthly to include all of the landmarks and POIs submitted on the Bushtalk Radio website so if your submissions are mission then wait for next month's update

 ### Here are some of the best Bushtalk Radio has to offer